Hilbert's tenth problem: Diophantine sets

-is equivalent to the single equation

-Sets of natural numbers, of pairs of natural numbers (or even of n-tuples of natural numbers) that have Diophantine definitions are called Diophantine sets.
-In these terms, Hilbert's tenth problem asks whether there is an algorithm to determine if a given Diophantine set is non-empty.
+In these terms, Hilbert's tenth problem asks whether there is an algorithm to determine if the Diophantine set corresponding to an arbitrary polynomial is non-empty.

-The work on the problem has been in terms of solutions in natural numbers (understood as the non-negative integers) rather than arbitrary integers.
-The two problems are equivalent: any general algorithm that can decide whether a given Diophantine equation has an integer solution could be modified into an algorithm that decides whether a given Diophantine equation has a natural number solution, and vice versa.
-This can be seen as follows: The requirement that solutions be natural numbers can be expressed with the help of Lagrange's four-square theorem: every natural number is the sum of the squares of four integers, so we simply replace every parameter with the sum of squares of four extra parameters.
-Similarly, since every integer can be written as the difference of two natural numbers, we can replace every parameter that ranges in integers with the difference of two parameters that range in natural numbers.
+The problem is generally understood in terms of the natural numbers (that is, the non-negative integers) rather than arbitrary integers.
+However, the two problems are equivalent: any general algorithm that can decide whether a given Diophantine equation has an integer solution could be modified into an algorithm that decides whether a given Diophantine equation has a natural-number solution, and vice versa.
+By Lagrange's four-square theorem, every natural number is the sum of the squares of four integers, so we could rewrite every natural-valued parameter in terms of the sum of the squares of four new integer-valued parameters.
+Similarly, since every integer is the difference of two natural numbers, we could rewrite every integer parameter as the difference of two natural parameters.
+Furthermore, we can always rewrite a system of simultaneous equations $p_1=0,\ldots,p_k=0$ (where each $p_i$ is a polynomial) as a single equation $p_1^{\,2}+\cdots+p_k^{\,2}=0$.

 Recursively enumerable sets

 A recursively enumerable set can be characterized as one for which there exists an algorithm that will ultimately halt when a member of the set is provided as input, but may continue indefinitely when the input is a non-member.
 It was the development of computability theory (also known as recursion theory) that provided a precise explication of the intuitive notion of algorithmic computability, thus making the notion of recursive enumerability perfectly rigorous.
-It is evident that Diophantine sets are recursively enumerable (a.k.a. semi-decidable).
+It is evident that Diophantine sets are recursively enumerable (also known as semi-decidable).
 This is because one can arrange all possible tuples of values of the unknowns in a sequence and then, for a given value of the parameter(s), test these tuples, one after another, to see whether they are solutions of the corresponding equation.
 The unsolvability of Hilbert's tenth problem is a consequence of the surprising fact that the converse is true:

 Every recursively enumerable set is Diophantine.